 The Allegheny Chapter welcomes you to the 2015 Pittsburgh Vintage Grand Prix.
 Together with the Pittsburgh BMW dealers, Liberty Mutual, Griot’s Garage and the BMW CCA, the Allegheny Chapter has raised over $250,000 for the Grand Prix charities since 2009!
 The Allegheny Chapter has a reputation for its warm hospitality and many believe that the BMW tent is the best place to watch the races as the racers enter the golf course after sprinting up the hill to turn #13.
 This year, the Club extends a special invitation to all “M” car owners.
 If you own a car with an “M” badge, please consider bringing it to the Park.
 At our show in 2015, we hope to display an example of each model made by the BMW Motorsport Division.
 You do not have to be a member of the BMW CCA to join us for lunch or take part in our activities in Schenley Park!
 As always, all years and models of BMWs are welcome are welcome!

 The BMW Club plans to keep many of the successful events of recent race weeks while adding and tweaking others to keep the schedule fresh.
-Here is the tentative list of events planned for 2014:
+Here is the list of events planned for 2015:

 Join us in the BMW CCA Corral with reserved trackside parking, catered lunch and hospitality tent.
 Vintage racing through the streets of Schenley Park, within 250 feet of tent!
 Be a part of the 2,000 strong car show.
 Nothing else in the country compares with the Schenley Park experience!